 There are some short-comings of this app.
 I’ve listed them below.

 Some of the font sizes are really small.
 I know it’s tough to fit information onto such a small screen while maintaining font sizes, so this is just a necessary trade-off I suppose.

 When MapQuest indicates that I’ve arrived at my destination, it really means that the destination is ahead about 50-75 meters.

 Sometimes when I’m in the middle of a route and I’m driving an extended distance on one road, I’d like to be able to easily get an on-demand audio update.
 For example, “Continue 5 miles to Exit 169 for NE 45 St.” The screen always displays this information in text, but the appeal of a GPS app which gives audible instructions is that you don’t want to have to look at the screen while driving.

 Regardless of these short-comings, MapQuest is a solid application.
 The price can’t be beat and it’ll work with iPhone 3GS and newer models.
-Apple’s soon-to-be released iOS 6 includes an upgraded version of Apple’s own Maps app.
-This upgraded version will include it’s own turn-by-turn voice navigation feature.
+Apple’s own Apps application was upgraded in iOS 6 in 2012.
+It now includes turn-by-turn voice navigation feature.
 I will be giving this app a try to compare it.

 Update March 2013: Apple’s iOS 6 is out and widely available now.
 Despite some early glitches, it’s proving to be a solid first attempt at mapping software for Apple.
 Also available now is the free Google Maps app.
 It also provides audible driving directions.